jezberg/jezberg.github.io/_projects/dnd.md

 ## My Campaign - Curse of Strahd

 In addition to playing in a few campaigns I also enjoy DMing.
-I am currently DMing Curse of Strahd for a group of 5 adventurers:
+My most significant DMing achievement is a full campaign of Curse of Strahd which ran from February 2022 to November 2024 and centered around five adventurers:

 - **Darren**, the human fighter who got tricked into Barovia with his squire Geoff.
-Darren, who initially had apparently been selected by Strahd to be the new ruler of the land has since been challenged with maintaining his values as a knight and keeping Geoff safe in the despotic land of Barovia.
+Darren, who initially had apparently been selected by Strahd to be the new ruler of the land and was challenged with maintaining his values as a knight and keeping Geoff safe in the despotic land of Barovia.
-- **Xuza** and **Marillion**, a drow and an asimar who appear to have been called into Barovia not by its ruler Strahd von Zarchovich, but perhaps by something more sinister.
+- **Xuza** and **Marillion**, a drow and an asimar who appear to have been called into Barovia not by its ruler Strahd von Zarcovich, but perhaps by something more sinister.
-- **Cinnari**, the Kalashtar druid who grew up as the daughter of Strahd, but has since realized that he might not be that nice of a guy.
+- **Cinnari**, the Kalashtar druid who grew up as the daughter of Strahd, who spent the campaign wrestling with Stockholm syndrome.
 - **Bartholomew**, the Vistani businessman whose livelihood was disturbed by Strahd cutting off the Vistani people from the outside world.

 The journey of the Lost Travellers began with a strange dream in which most of them seemed to get transported into a misty forrest and asked by a couple of children to clear out their monster-infested house that had its basement in the attic.
 A few days after that, the party members who did not know each other prior to the events were independently called into Barovia.
+Their adventure came to a close 30 days later after survning an ancient ritual designed ot capture a god.

-These are the tales of their adventures, starting from when they first reunited at the gates of Barovia.
+ These are the tales of their adventures.

 ### The Lost Travel Logs